-- 1. Only residents and their guests are permitted in the living areas of the building, i.e., locations other than the lobby and which include individual rooms and floor lounges. - 2.
-Guests are to use the appropriate restroom/shower facilities, i.e., male and female. - 3.
+- 1. Only residents and their guests are permitted in the living areas of the building, i.e., locations other than the lobby and that include individual rooms and floor lounges. - 2.
 All guests (both male and female) must be escorted by a resident of the building at all times.